libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ## Legacy WebRTC implementations in libp2p

-The new WebRTC transport was the first of its kind.
+The new WebRTC transport was not the first of its kind.
 These legacy transports proved that WebRTC was a viable solution for libp2p.

 ### libp2p-webrtc-star